sandeepgroup/build_supramolecular_polymers/examples/README.md

 source ../../path_to_set_initenv.sh file </br>
 stackgen_run  </br>

-Running the simulation produces two PSO trajectory files, namely traj.out and swarm_traj.out. traj.out captures the progress of the best fitness value found by the entire swarm at each iteration.
+The simulation produces two PSO trajectory files, namely traj.out and swarm_traj.out. traj.out captures the progress of the best fitness value found by the entire swarm at each iteration.
 Each line in traj.out corresponds to an iteration, detailing the best fitness value and the order parameter values (tx, ty, tz, twist) at that iteration.
 Whereas swarm traj.out records the complete trajectory of the PSO process.
 It documents the fitness value and the position of swarm particles for each iteration.
 The energy-optimized dimer structure can be visualized using VMD.

-<i>StackGen</i> generated order parameters of the energy-minimized configuration of these sample problems are depicted below:
+StackGen-generated order parameters of the energy-minimized configuration of these sample problems are depicted below:
 <table>
  <tr>
     <th>Molecule</th>